TheMadGear/2024_xenopus_allofraseri/human_annotation_depth_blast.md

 cat *all_laevis_human.out > merged_laev_hum_ann.out
 ```

-#
-# /home/froglady/projects/rrg-ben/for_jade/XL_CDS_only.fasta THIS is the XL ref for the allo/laev file
+# THIS is the XL ref for the allo/laev file
+## /home/froglady/projects/rrg-ben/for_jade/XL_CDS_only.fasta
+# this is the XL reef for laev/human
-# /home/froglady/projects/rrg-ben/for_jade/XENLA_10.1_Xenbase.transcripts/XENLA_10.1_GCF_XBmodels.transcripts.fa
+## /home/froglady/projects/rrg-ben/for_jade/XENLA_10.1_Xenbase.transcripts/XENLA_10.1_GCF_XBmodels.transcripts.fa
 ```